Clever/prune-images/README.md

 ## Required Environment Variables

 `DRY_RUN`: can be either `true` or `false`.
 Indicateds whether or not the delete will occur for images that qualify for pruning.
-If `true`, then the worker's output will print the images that will be deleted from Docker Hub and the delete calls that will be made to Amazon ECR.
+If `true`, then the worker's output will print the delete calls that will be made to Amazon ECR.

-`DOCKERHUB_USERNAME`: the username for Docker Hub

-`DOCKERHUB_PASSWORD`: the corresponding password for `DOCKERHUB_USERNAME`